ericharding/blog/content/blog/xinetd/index.md

 Any time you hook some code up to the internet you should spend a few minutes thinking about what could go wrong.
 ### Malformed Messages
 * **The message might not be valid HTTP**
     The NGINX proxy_pass will only forward valid http messages.
-If the message wasn't valid the webserver wouldn't know where to route the request.
+If the message wasn't valid the web server wouldn't know where to route the request.
 * **The message might not have a Content-Length**
     When we reach a blank line we will not try to parse the JSON.
 Then we return 200 OK and promptly crash.
 Since this process was only supposed to live for the duration of the request this is A-OK.
 Since xinetd is limited to a single instance it would be reasonably difficult to exhaust the server's resources this way.
 * **The payload is not JSON**
     The script will crash as intended. 👍

-### Well Formed but Fake messages
+### Well-Formed but Fake messages

 * **We get a message that isn't from GitHub but looks like it is**
     We will issue a pull request which will finish quickly since there are no changes.
 The script will not be run again until the pull finishes so only one will be in flight at a time but it could effectively be running `git pull` in a loop.
 This could definitely get us censured by GitHub eventually.

     The fix for this is to check the `X-Hub-Signature` and verify that the message payload is signed by GitHub.
-This is actually pretty easy and there is some sample code for how to accomplish this [here](https://github.com/carlos-jenkins/python-github-webhooks/blob/master/webhooks.py#L76).
+This is actually pretty easy and there is some sample code for how to accomplish this [here](https://GitHub.com/carlos-jenkins/python-GitHub-webhooks/blob/master/webhooks.py#L76).

-    For defense in depth we could also configure the xinetd [`cps`](https://linux.die.net/man/5/xinetd.conf) option which will set a maximum number of requests per second and a backoff time if it is exceeded.
+    For defense in depth, we could also configure the xinetd [`cps`](https://linux.die.net/man/5/xinetd.conf) option which will set a maximum number of requests per second and a backoff time if it is exceeded.
 I don't think this can go below 1 so this isn't something you should rely on as your only method of defense.gg

 And finally...